rougier/python-opengl/07-points.rst

 We're ready to simulate lighting on our disc using the `Phong model
 <https://en.wikipedia.org/wiki/Phong_reflection_model>`_.
 I won't give all the
 detail now because we'll see that later.
-However, as you can see on the source below, this is quite easy and the result is flawless.
+However, as you can see in the source below, this is quite easy and the result is flawless.

 .. figure:: images/chapter-07/sphere-3.png